The High Stakes of Delivering Multi-Rater Feedback

 Set the Container

 Before opening the report, spend five to ten minutes establishing psychological safety.
-Explain the structure of the conversation.
-Clarify confidentiality — specifically, that individual rater responses are anonymous and will not be attributed.
-Remind the leader that this is a development conversation, not a performance evaluation.
-Ask them what they hope to get out of the session.
-These small moves establish a collaborative frame rather than an evaluative one, which is essential for learning (Edmondson, 1999).
+Explain the structure of the conversation, clarify confidentiality, remind the leader that this is a development conversation (not a performance evaluation), and ask them what they hope to get out of the session.

 Let the Leader Lead

 Resist the temptation to narrate the entire report.
-Instead, let the leader turn the pages (literally or figuratively) and share their reactions.
+Instead, let the leader share their reactions.
 Ask open-ended questions: "What stands out to you?"
 "What surprises you?"
 "What confirms something you already suspected?"
 The more the leader feels in control of the conversation, the less likely they are to feel ambushed by the data.
-This principle aligns directly with Self-Determination Theory's emphasis on autonomy as a driver of engagement and intrinsic motivation.

 Watch for Shutdown Signals

 Not everyone processes feedback the same way.
 Some leaders become visibly emotional.
 Others go quiet.
-Some intellectualize immediately, turning every data point into a debate about methodology.
-These are all forms of self-protection, and they are all valid.
-The skilled debrief facilitator watches for these signals and adjusts pace accordingly.
-If a leader is clearly overwhelmed, it is perfectly appropriate to pause: "This is a lot to take in.
-Would it be helpful to stop here and pick up the development planning in a follow-up session?"
-Splitting the debrief into two sessions — one for exploration and one for action planning — can sometimes be more effective than trying to accomplish everything in a single sitting.
+Some intellectualize immediately.
+These are all forms of self-protection, and the skilled debrief facilitator adjusts pace accordingly.
+Splitting the debrief into two sessions can sometimes be more effective than trying to accomplish everything in a single sitting.

 End With Agency